How to prepare now for the SEC’s climate disclosure rules

 In many companies, it’s likely that the sustainability team has had little or no regular connection with the finance department.
 That needs to change.
 Now that key sustainability measures are subject to public and financial disclosure, it’s important to build bridges between those two departments.

 A chief sustainability officer, sustainability director, or other staff with responsibilities for the company’s climate change response should be talking regularly to the chief financial officer and their office.
-These necessary conversations may include how to integrate GHG emissions into the company’s financial disclosure statements, how to calculate GHG intensity measures that factor in revenue, and the costs of implementing measures to reduce emissions.
-In more general terms, the company needs to understand the financial risk that lowering its GHG emissions poses as well as the potential business opportunities created by transitioning to a low-carbon future.
+These necessary conversations may include how to integrate GHG emissions into the company’s financial disclosure statements, how to calculate GHG intensity measures that factor in revenue, and the costs of implementing measures to reduce emissions and climate risks.
+In more general terms, the company needs to understand the financial risk that lowering its GHG emissions poses, the risks that physical and transition risk pose, and the potential business opportunities created by transitioning to a low-carbon future.

 Prosaic matters are important, too.
-Find out what format the CFO’s office needs the climate information to be in and make sure you provide it correctly.
+Find out what format the CFO’s office needs the climate information to be in and make sure it is provided correctly.

 3. Prepare a GHG emissions inventory

 If a company isn’t currently calculating its GHG emissions, it should plan to start doing so as soon as possible.
-If a company has prepared a GHG emission inventory, it’s time to make sure that the inventory is fit for the purposes of disclosure.
-The SEC’s final rule might change the breadth of emission sources that are included within a company’s GHG inventory, the methods used to account for emissions, and the level of detail needed to document the inventory approach.
+If a company has prepared a GHG emission inventory, it’s time to make sure that the methods used to account for emissions are a fit for the purposes of disclosure.
+As an example, by having a full and documented understanding of the data, methods, and emission factors used to prepare the emission estimates that comprise your company’s GHG inventory.

-For example, many companies have historically selectively included scope 3 emission sources based on factors such as available data.
-Moving forward, companies may have to include scope 3 sources if they are deemed material or if they have set a scope 3 goal.
+While many companies have historically selectively included scope 3 emission sources, there is no requirement to disclose scope 3 in the final rules.
 Companies that have largely approximated emissions using average data—such as average building energy use or fleet vehicle miles traveled—will want to begin incorporating actual consumption values from utility bills and fuel purchases.

-It’s important to remember that the GHG emissions inventory may be auditable moving forward, meaning the inventory would need to be reviewed or verified by a third party.
-As a result, companies need to step up in terms of the stringency of documentation as to where the data is coming from and what emission factors are being used to create the inventory.
+It’s important to note that the GHG emissions inventory will be auditable moving forward, meaning the inventory needs to be reviewed or verified by a third party.
+The rules require limited assurance starting from the third year after the initial reporting compliance date for both large accelerated filers and accelerated filers; reasonable assurance is mandated only for large accelerated filers, starting from the seventh year after initial reporting.
+As a result, all companies need to step up in terms of the stringency of documentation as to where their data is coming from and what emission factors are being used to create the inventory.

 4. Recognize risks